gkolluri/chatbot/README.md

 ## 🙏 Acknowledgments

-- OpenAI for providing the GPT API
+- OpenAI for GPT-4 API
 - Streamlit for the web framework
-- LangChain/LangGraph for conversation management
+- LangChain for AI application framework
-- MongoDB for database support
+- MongoDB for data persistence

-## 📞 Support

-For issues and questions:

-1. Check the troubleshooting section above
-2. Review the code comments for implementation details
-3. Open an issue on the project repository

----

-**Happy Chatting! 🤖💬**
+- React AI pattern inspiration